alexpearce/home/_posts/tips/2013-02-25-python-and-root-on-os-x.md

 description: Fixing an ImportError from libPyROOT on OS X
 ---

-I don't find myself using [ROOT](http://root.cern.ch/drupal/) much on my home machine, but when I do there's usually something broken.
+I don’t find myself using [ROOT](http://root.cern.ch/drupal/) much on my home machine, but when I do there’s usually something broken.

 In this case, it was when trying to use [PyROOT](http://root.cern.ch/drupal/content/pyroot), a ROOT interface for Python, that this error made my day: